nhs-digital-gp-it-futures/platform-helm/docs/port-forwarding-to-cloud-env.md

-# How to: port-forward APIs in cloud environment locally
+# How to: port-forward services in cloud environment locally

 ## Prerequisites
 - have kubernetes cli installed - [install it](local-k8s-setup.md)